ebirbe/tlwn722n-linux-install/README.md

 You can install the required applications with the next command as root (only in debian based systems):

- apt-get install make tar wget linux-header-$(uname -r)
+ '''apt-get install make tar wget linux-header-$(uname -r)'''

 If you have a debian based system and other active internet connection, the linux-headers-[version] will automatically be installed by the